yxj0312/vue3-forms/README.md

 ## L2 Base Input

-## v-model: Emitting the update:modelValue event
+## V-model: Emitting the update:modelValue event

 All components that are capable of being v-modeled have to emit an event in order for the parent to be able to catch the updates to that component’s data.